OHBA-analysis/osl-dynamics/contribution.md

 ```
 module load Anaconda3
 module load cudnn
-conda create --name ohba-tf23 python=3.8
+conda create --name osld-tf23 python=3.8
-conda activate ohba-tf23
+conda activate osld-tf23
-cd OHBA-Models
+cd osl-dynamics
 pip install -e .
 ```

-## Using OHBA-Models on BMRC
+## Using osl-dynamics on BMRC

-OHBA-Models can be used in a standalone python script, e.g. the scripts in `/OHBA-Models/examples`.
+osl-dynamics can be used in a standalone python script, e.g. the scripts in `/osl-dynamics/examples`.
 It is imported like any other python package:
 ```
-from ohba_models import array_ops
+from osl_dynamics import array_ops
-from ohba_models.models.dynemo import Model
+from osl_dynamics.models.dynemo import Model
 ```

 The script is executed via the command line on a GPU node with `python <script>.py`.

-Before you can run the script you need to activate the virtual environment in which OHBA-Models was installed with `conda activate <env>`.
+Before you can run the script you need to activate the virtual environment in which osl-dynamics was installed with `conda activate <env>`.

-## Editing OHBA-Models Source Code
+## Editing osl-dynamics Source Code

 This section gives an overview of the source code and useful tips for editing.

-### Overview of the OHBA-Models Package
+### Overview of the osl-dynamics Package

-The main source code is contained in `/OHBA-Models/src/ohba_models`.
+The main source code is contained in `/osl-dynamics/src/osl_dynamics`.
 This directory contains 7 subpackages:
 - `data`: Classes and functions used to load, save and manipulate data.
 - `models` and `inference`: Classes for each model type and TensorFlow functions used for inference.
 - `analysis`: Functions for analysing a fitted model.